Brandon Crawford Player Props: Giants vs. Cardinals

 Brandon Crawford At The Plate

-- Crawford has seven doubles, four home runs and 14 walks while hitting .202.
+- Crawford has seven doubles, four home runs and 15 walks while batting .205.

-- In 48.7% of his games this year (19 of 39), Crawford has picked up at least one hit, and in four of those games (10.3%) he recorded at least two.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.